 L’Académie française (The French Academy) is perhaps France’s most famous elite cultural organization.

-Its primary mission is to promote the French language.
-It does this by bestowing literary awards, publishing dictionaries and promoting members’ opinions on various subtleties of French language usages and changes.
+Its primary mission is to promote the French language by bestowing literary awards, publishing dictionaries and promoting members’ opinions on various subtleties of French language usages and changes.

 Although it has historically demanded respect and deference, the necessity of L’Académie française is now hotly debated.